Ecuador protests take increasingly violent turn in capital

 Also Tuesday, the prosecutor’s office said on Twitter it had launched an investigation into reports of the “alleged contamination of water sources that enter treatment plants” in the city of Ambato, which has a population of around 170,000.

-Reports from the Andean city say water in at least seven sectors was coming out with a dark color and with the smell of burned motor oil.
-Three years ago, sabotage by demonstrators cut off water supplies in Ambato, 131 kilometers (81 miles) south of the capital.
+Reports from the Andean city say water in at least seven sectors was coming out with a dark colour and with the smell of burned motor oil.
+Three years ago, sabotage by demonstrators cut off water supplies in Ambato, 131 kilometres (81 miles) south of the capital.

 Register for free to continue reading